-Individual’s demand for sexual and reproductive health (SRH) services differ at different stages of life; however, there is a cumulative effect throughout a person’s life and experiences at each stage which have significant consequences for the future well-being.
+Individual’s demand for sexual and reproductive health (SRH) services differ at different stages of life; however, there is a cumulative effect throughout a person’s life and experiences at each stage have significant consequences for one’s future well-being.

 Not addressing these reproductive health issues early in life could have dire implications on one’s health and developmental stages later in life.
 Good SRH is a condition of total physical, mental, and social well-being, and maintaining good SRH requires that people, particularly women and adolescent girls, who are often disadvantaged, have access to accurate information and safe, effective, affordable, and accepted SRH services.

 Described as one of the most neglected SRH diseases in sub-Saharan Africa, Female Genital Schistosomiasis (FGS) affects an estimated 56 million women and girls and is often misdiagnosed and largely untreated.

 Female Genital Schistosomiasis (FGS) is a disease manifestation of schistosomiasis caused by the Schistosoma haematobium, a waterborne parasite that affects both the urinary and genital tract of infected persons.